 Click the Annotate tab near the top-left of the Visualize screen.
 Type in a meaningful title, such as “US Unemployment Rate, Seasonally Adjusted, 2000-2020.”
 Also, add a data source, such as “US Federal Reserve Open Data”, and a link to the source, such as the shared Google Sheet or the Federal Reserve Open Data web page.
 Finally, in the byline line, add your name or organization to credit the people who created this chart.
 You’ll see all of these details and links appear automatically at the bottom of your chart, to add credibility to your work.

-Scroll down further in the Annotate tab to the Text annotations section, and click the button to add one to the chart.
-Type “Great Recession” into the text field of your first annotation, and move your cursor to place it around the unemployment peak in 2009, as shown in Figure 6.35.
+Scroll down further in the Annotate tab to the Text annotations section, and click the button to add one.
+Draw a pink rectangle to place your annotation on the chart, where unemployment rose sharply from 2008 to 2010, and type “Great Recession” into the text field, as shown in Figure 6.37.
 This helps readers to place the Great Recession in historical context.
-Click to add another text annotation, type “Covid Pandemic” into the text field, and place it around the second unemployment peak in early 2000 for comparison.
-You can fine-tune the positioning of a label by typing its year-month code into the x-axis coordinate text field, or its unemployment rate into the y-axis text field.
-To change the appearance or delete an annotation, click its downward arrow symbol for options.
+Click the button a second time to add another text annotation, place it around the second unemployment peak in 2020, and type “Covid Pandemic” into the text field to offer readers a comparison.
+You can fine-tune the style and position of annotations with additional options further down on the screen.

-- Scroll down further in the Annotate tab to the Highlight value ranges section, and click the button to add one to the chart.
-Click inside the chart to “draw” a bar from December 2007 to June 2009, as shown in Figure 6.36.
+- Scroll down further in the Annotate tab to the Highlight range section, and click the button to add one to the chart.
+Click inside the chart to draw a pink lines from December 2007 to June 2009, which will highlight that portion of the chart in gray, as shown in Figure 6.38.
 This period represents the official beginning and ending of the US Great Recession in the eyes of economists, although unemployment continued to grow for the population at large.
-When you finish “drawing” on the chart, the red bar will become light gray.
-Once again, you can fine-tune the positioning of a highlighted range by typing its year-month codes into the date fields, and change its appearance or delete it by clicking the downward arrow symbol for more options.
-To highlight other official recession periods, draw two more ranges: March–November 2001 and February–August 2020 (the most current data as we write this).
+To highlight other official recession periods, draw two more ranges: March–November 2001 and February–October 2020 (the most current data as we write this).
+Once again, you can fine-tune the style and positioning of a highlighted range with additional options further down the screen.

-- Click Proceed or advance to the Publish & Embed screen to share your chart with others.
-If you are logged into your free Datawrapper account, click the blue Publish chart button to generate the code to embed the interactive chart on your website, and read more in Chapter 9: Embed on Your Web.
-Also, click the add your chart to River if you wish to share your work more widely by allowing other Datawrapper users to adapt and reuse your chart.
-Finally, scroll all the way down and click the Download PNG button to export a static image of your chart.
+- Click Proceed or advance to the Publish & Embed screen to share your work with others.
+If you logged into your free Datawrapper account, your work is automatically saved online in the My Charts menu in the top-right corner of the screen.
+Also, you can click the blue Publish button to generate the code to embed your interactive chart on your website, as you’ll learn about in Chapter 9: Embed on the Web.
+In addition, you can add your chart to River if you wish to share your work more widely by allowing other Datawrapper users to adapt and reuse your chart.
+Furthermore, scroll all the way down and click the Download PNG button to export a static image of your chart.
 Additional exporting and publishing options require a paid Datawrapper account.
+Or, if you prefer not to create an account, you can enter your email to receive the embed code.